Jabernathy88/dream-estate1/README.md

 Started: 01-03-18, Re-started: 01-04-18, **Due:** Monday 01-08-18

-### First-day checklist

-Needed before I start:

-1. Deploy to Heroku _done
-2. ERD with 3 data models __done
-3. Restful route for 1 model: GET, POST, PUT, and DELETE __done
-4. Mongoose installed and database created, connected __done
-5. Wireframes __done
-6. Trello board with User Stories __done

-Link to grading rubric here: [Project 2 Outline](https://git.generalassemb.ly/atl-wdi/wdi-curriculum/tree/master/projects/unit_02).
+## Link to Heroku

+My deployed app here: [DreamEstate app](https://arcane-caverns-60948.herokuapp.com/).

-## Project Description & Goals
+## Project Description, Goals & Self-Review

-Now this project is called DreamEstate Tycoon.
+Welcome to Dream Home Tycoon.
 Basically you create a user, choose some land you want (or several lots of land), and choose what kind of home you want to build (or many homes).
 It will be somewhat cartoon-ish, but clever.
 And possibly, it could later evolve into a more realistic real-estate simulator.

-## Link to Heroku
+Link to grading rubric here: [Project 2 Outline](https://git.generalassemb.ly/atl-wdi/wdi-curriculum/tree/master/projects/unit_02).

-My deployed app here: [DreamEstate app](https://arcane-caverns-60948.herokuapp.com/).

-**-- Note:** Heroku reported down around 2:30pm Thurs.
+**Technologies used:** HTML5, CSS (Flexbox, but not Grid), JavaScript, jQuery, Node.js, Express.js, MongoDB.js, Mongoose, Handlebars

+**My approach:** Working from the ERD and Wireframes was very useful.
+I was able to scrap my first idea, for good logistic reasons, but then I suffered from some "analysis paralysis" sketching out my second idea.
+I tended to overthink things, but the planning definitely helped keep regain focus.

+**Unsolved problems:** The website looks a little too basic.
+There needs to be more graphics.
+Also, I did not have time to implement as many custom options for Users (such a way do neatly display if their "lands" were urban or swampy, or if their homes were single story or taller).

+**Next version:** I have many ideas, but I think these unique options would be the first step.
+After that the extra "bling" I mentioned in my presentation such as resource tokens, etc.

 ## ERDs